Dynamical evolution of fermion-boson stars: Concluding remarks

 We also studied the structure of the normal modes and overtones of these mixed stars by performing long term numerical evolutions for configurations with a fixed total mass but with different boson to fermion ratios.
 As expected, new oscillation modes appear in the frequency spectrum of the stars, when compared to the fermion-only case; the appearance of the new overtones is justified because of the gravitational coupling of the fermionic perfect fluid with the scalar field, which has its own oscillation modes.

 As we mentioned before, an accurate classification of the properties of boson-fermion stars is necessary in order to investigate the possible existence of bosons trapped inside, for instance, in neutron stars.
-One possible indication of such a phenomenon would be the frequency shifts and splitting in the vibration spectrum of the stars.
+One possible indication of such a phenomenon would be the shift in frequency and the presence of new modes in the vibration spectrum of the stars.

 Another case of astrophysical interest is the possible existence of bosonic dark matter in galactic halos, an idea that has drawn some attention in the specialized literature in recent years~\cite{UrenaLopez:2010zz,Bernal:2009zy,Matos:2008ag,Matos:2004rs, Matos:2000ss,Matos:2000ng,Matos:1999et,PhysRevLett.85.1158,PhysRevD.53.2236,PhysRevD.50.3650,PhysRevD.62.103517,PhysRevD.64.123528}.
 This type of models refers to the other extreme case, in which the star is dominated by the bosonic component.
 In the context of galaxies, these mixed fermion-boson stars could model the galaxy halo with a boson star, and the gas with a fermionic component.
 Our present results indicate that a boson-dominated galaxy halo must keep its stability features after the inclusion of fermions; however, more work is needed to determine the properties of the equilibrium configuration that may be detected through astrophysical observations.
 This is work in progress that we expect to report elsewhere.